etrunko/meson/docs/markdown/Contributing.md

 to be run through the CI system.
 All submissions must pass a full CI test run before they are even considered for submission.

+## Acceptance and merging

+The kind of review and acceptance any merge proposal gets depends on the changes it contains.

+Documentation only changes can be accepted by any member of the development team who has merge rights on Github.
+It is also permitted to push doc-only fixes directly to master.

+The second kind of merges include refactorings that don't change any functionality, fixes to the CI system and bug fixes that have the necessary tests and don't change existing functionality.
+These require a review from someone from the development team.
+Once successfully reviewed anyone with merge rights can merge these to master.

+The final kind of merges are those that add new functionality or change existing functionality in a backwards incompatible way.
+These require the approval of the project lead.

 ## Tests

 All new features must come with automatic tests that thoroughly prove